 Located on the top floor of the Queen Victoria Building, The Tea Room offers one of Sydney's most established and esteemed high tea services and plates up its finger sandwiches and homemade scones on authentic Royal Albert china.

-All its teas and tisanes are of the high quality single estate loose leaf variety and are imported from China, India, Japan, Sri-Lanka, Taiwan and Africa.
-You've pages of options.
-Choose wisely.
+All its teas and tisanes are of the high-quality single-estate loose-leaf variety and are imported from China, India, Japan, Sri-Lanka, Taiwan and Africa.
+You've pages of options, so choose wisely.

-Address: Level 3, North End, Queen Victoria Building, Sydney
+Location: Level 3, North End, Queen Victoria Building, Sydney.

 How better to experience high tea than on the beautiful colonial estate of Vaucluse House?
 Its dedicated tea rooms boast views overlooking the 10 hectares of gardens that stretch all the way down to the banks of Sydney Harbour.

 Dating back to the 1830s, this sandstone estate is a quiet oasis away from the busy city life.
 The Tea Rooms' High Tea is a tour through English dining history, offering scones with berry preserve and clotted cream and chicken and tarragon Harry's Bar sandwiches.

 Location: Wentworth Rd, Vaucluse.